PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 Welcome to our Getting-started page where you can find the prerequists to use PACO and how to download, build and use the core and toolchain.
 Now lets make sure you have all the required prerequisites.

 ## Prerequisite
-PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they aren't already on your maschine, please install them.
+PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they aren't already on your machine, please install them.

 #### If you already worked with the rocket core, you just have to check the following packages:

-- libuuid is a The libuuid library is used to generate unique identifiers.
+- libuuid is used to generate unique identifiers.
 It is needed so that Clang and LLVM would work properly.
-You can use the newest version, if problems occurs, use the tested versions for libuuid(2.20.1-5.lubuntu20.7) and lua(5.2.3-1).
 If you do not have it already, You can install it using:

 ```bash
 $ sudo apt-get install uuid-dev